jakob-bagterp/browserist/README.md

 # Thank You for Supporting
 ## Donate
 This module is free to use.
-And if you like it, feel free to [buy me a coffee](https://github.com/sponsors/jakob-bagterp).
+And if you like it, feel free to [sponsor the project](https://github.com/sponsors/jakob-bagterp).

 ## Contribute
 If you have suggestions or changes to the module, feel free to add to the code and create a [pull request](https://github.com/jakob-bagterp/browserist/pulls).